ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 There, you will see all the booster pack cards from that booster pack.
 Here you can also register, update or delete a booster pack card.

-If a booster pack does not have any card registered, you will see a message notifying that:
+If a booster pack doesn't have any card registered, you'll see a message:

 - You have no booster pack cards registered